loosolab/Datenanalyse-2021/wp4/Example Case/Biological Approaches of Cicero.md

     [1] "4  is equal with every data frame."
     [1] "5  is equal with every data frame."

+So no Peaks were found with differing co-accessibility sheme.

 *2. Check: Are there unique Peaks with co-accessibility scores found per Cluster:*